BWHellar/Pizza-Store/README.md

 ## Description

-A website created with HTML and JS/JQuery where a user can input a name for an order and customize their pizza order while having it saved so if can be reviewed in the furture.
+A website created with HTML and JS/JQuery where a user can input a name for an order and customize their pizza order while having it saved so if can be reviewed in the future.

 ### Specs